denten-books/plain-text/1-device.md

 conservation of energy [@shklovksy_poetika_1919, 105].
 In his influential 1852
+essay on the *The Philosophy of Style*, Spencer wrote about ordinary ways of speaking where "words are not pronounced fully," and where "the mind barely perceives the initial sounds of each word" [@spencer_philosophy_1892].<!--
+note: I can't find any record of these quotes, though the sense of them is certainly there.
+Paraphrase instead and condense under the 32 page reference?
-essay on the *The Philosophy of Style*, Spencer wrote about ordinary ways of speaking where "words are not pronounced fully," and where "the mind barely perceives the initial sounds of each word" [@spencer_philosophy_1892].
-The ideal writer according to Spencer also strove to minimize the reader's mental exertion, following the law of what he called the "economy of composition:" to say as much as possible in the most concise and direct way.
-Poetry for Spencer was exemplary in that it habituated those "symbols of thought" and "methods of using them" that have proven themselves to be most effective through continuous use [@spencer_philosophy_1892].
+PRP--> The ideal writer according to Spencer also strove to minimize the reader's mental exertion, following the law of what he called the "economy of composition:" to say as much as possible in the most concise and direct way.
+Poetry for Spencer was exemplary in that it habituated those "symbols of thought" and "methods of using them" that have proven themselves to be most effective through continuous use [@spencer_philosophy_1892, 32].
 Spencer's ideal of literature was therefore of the most thrifty, economical kind.

 Shklovsky agreed with Spencer about the dynamics of everyday language, but not poetry.
 Poetry does not facilitate communication, he argued, it disrupts it.